South Pasadena, California

 South Pasadena is a city in Los Angeles County, California, United States.
-As of the 2010 census, it had a population of 25,619, up from 24,292 in the 2000 census.
-It is located in West San Gabriel Valley.
-It is 3.42 sqmi in area and lies between the much larger city of Pasadena, of which it was once a part, and the metropolis of Los Angeles.
+As of the 2020 census, it had a population of 26,943, up from 25,619 at the 2010 census.
+It is located in the Western San Gabriel Valley.
+It is 3.42 sqmi in area and lies between the city of Pasadena, of which it was once a part, and the metropolis of Los Angeles.
 South Pasadena is the oldest self-builder of floats in the historic Tournament of Roses Parade.